jpitts/eth-community-discussions/proposals-to-bridge.md

 ### Eth2

 The Execution Environments, operating within shards, will be able to transact seamlessly.
+The Eth1 staking mechanism for Eth2 validators is actually a bridge!
+There are also proposals to bridge between Eth2 and Eth1 (which will continue to function within / as a shard).

 [Cross-shard DeFi composability](https://ethresear.ch/t/cross-shard-defi-composability/6268) - classic post/discussion on the issue by Vitalik Buterin